ivanros/star-wars-codetest/README.md

 DOM code is full of roles and aria-labels so you will have no problem using the app with any voice recognition device or assistant such as Alexa, Siri or Google Assistant.

+## Responsive Design

+Includes some breakpoints to provide adaptative user interfaces, so you should try to see this amazing application in your mobile phone!

 ## Technology stack

 - [Next.js](https://nextjs.org/) as the React framework builded in [Typescript](https://www.typescriptlang.org/) syntax